Rovart/gpubot-lite/README.md

 ## Configure bot

-Edit the `config.json` file with your user and password settings (if you want to buy at the outlet you must fill it too).
+Edit the `config.json` file with your user and password settings (if you want to buy at the outlet you must fill it too) and enable `purchase`.
 Edit `articles.json` to configure GPU prices and enable the `purchase` fields on the GPUs you want.

 ## Running the project